 The apparel industry is highly competitive and fragmented and is subject to rapidly changing consumer demands and preferences.
 We believe that our success depends in large part upon our ability to anticipate, gauge and respond to changing consumer demands and fashion trends in a timely manner and upon the continued appeal to consumers of the GUESS? brand.
-We compete with numerous apparel manufacturers and distributors, both domestically and internationally, as well as several well-known designers.
-Our retail and factory outlet stores face competition from other retailers.
+We compete with numerous apparel retailers, manufacturers and distributors, both domestically and internationally, as well as several well-known designers.
 Our licensed apparel and accessories also compete with a substantial number of well-known brands.
 Although the level and nature of competition differ among our product categories and geographic regions, we believe that we differentiate ourselves from our competitors by offering a global lifestyle brand on the basis of our global brand image and wide product assortment comprising both apparel and accessories.
 We also believe that our geographic diversification, multiple distribution channels and multiple store concepts help to set us apart from our competition.